INPOL-MA - International Policy (MA)

 Prospective students interested in this dual degree program may apply concurrently to the Stanford Graduate School of Business (GSB) and MIP programs.
 Two separate applications are required and applicants must submit the appropriate standardized test scores to each program.

-Current MBA students may apply to the dual MBA/MA no later than the end of the first year of Business School.
+Current MBA students may generally apply to the dual MBA/MA no later than the end of the first year of Business School.
+However, MBA 2 students may discuss their options with the MIP Assistant Director for Academic and Student Services.
 Applications are due no later than 11:59 p.m.
-PT on Tuesday, January 9, 2024.
+PST on January 9, 2025.

 Details on how to apply are available on the MIP website.
 Note that the MIP program has one annual application deadline and applications are due no later than 11:59 p.m.
-PT on Tuesday, January 9, 2024.
+PST on January 9, 2025.

 Current MIP students may apply to the GSB by the deadlines stated on the school’s website.